bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/commit-request.md

             <td><code>doc</code></td>
             <td><code>[string]</code> Document Code
             <br/>
-            The Document Code is a unique string that is used to Commit or Uncommit transactions
+            A unique string that is used to Commit or Uncommit transactions
             </td>
         </tr>
         <tr>
             <td><code>cmmt</code></td>
             <td><code>[bool]</code> Commit
             <br/>
-            Indicates if invoice should be committed as soon as it is processed.
+            Indicates if invoice should be committed as soon as it is processed
             <ul class="dev-guide-list">
                 <li><code>true</code>: The transaction should be <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/commit-uncommit/">committed</a></li>
                 <li><code>false</code>: The transaction should be <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/commit-uncommit/">uncommitted</a></li>